About City of Nottingham Scouts

 Sycamore Dining

 Sycamore Dining is a community interest company (CIC) that was set up as a service to the community and to help support City of Nottingham Scouts financially.
-Sycamore Dining provide social dining as a catalyst for combating loneliness and social isolation.
+Sycamore Dining provide luncheon clubs for the elderly to help combat loneliness and social isolation.
 They do this by bringing people together to eat an affordable meal.
 In particular they target the most vunerable generation, the elderly.
-They are sponsoring a project in 2020 for Scout Groups to use the power of food to help resolve a local community issue.
-The profits from operating the CIC are donated to the City of Nottingham Scouts for the benefit of young people.